San Diego Prescription Drug Fraud Lawyers

 Prescription drug fraud is a very serious crime to be charged with.
 If convicted, you have not only the possibility of jail time, but also a mark on your permanent record that could keep you from gaining employment in the future.
-If you have been charged with prescription drug fraud, give your case the best chance possible and contact jD Law Criminal Defense Attorneys at (760) 630-2000.
+If you have been charged with prescription drug fraud in San Diego, give your case the best chance possible and contact a San Diego drug crime lawyer at jD Law Criminal Defense Attorneys at (760) 630-2000.

 Our founding attorney, James N. Dicks, is not only a board-certified criminal defense specialist but is also a former narcotics investigator with the LAPD.
 He knows the system, and he works hard for his clients to keep them out of it.
 For a free consultation, call now.